openhab/openhab-addons/bundles/org.openhab.binding.bmwconnecteddrive/README.md

 #### Vehicle Status

-Reflects status of the vehicle.
+Reflects overall status of the vehicle.
-See [further details for DateTime](#last-status-update-timestamp) in case of wrong timestamp values

 * Channel Group ID is **status**
 * Available for all vehicles